REST API File Upload using SSIS (Multi Part POST)

 Introduction

-In this post you will learn how to use SSIS REST API Task to perform REST API File Upload (i.e. RESTful file upload) to web server.
-Typically to access REST API you may have to use programming language but in this post we will use visual drag and drop approach.
+In this post, you will learn how to use the SSIS REST API Task to perform REST API File Upload (i.e., RESTful file upload) to a web server.
+Typically, to access the REST API, you need to use a programming language, but in this post, we will use a drag-and-drop visual approach.

-File upload using HTTP/HTTPS protocol sometimes also known as multipart/form-data POST.
-Many REST APIs support for file upload using HTTP methods such as POST or PUT.
+File upload using HTTP/HTTPS protocol, sometimes also known as multipart/form-data POST.
+Many REST APIs support file upload using HTTP methods such as POST or PUT.

 Real-world scenarios: